 If OES wage data is not available or doesn’t exist, then USCIS may utilize the Department of Labor’s prevailing wage to decide what the proper OES wage level.
 If USCIS disagrees with the wage level selected by the petitioner, USCIS will issue either a Request for Evidence (RFE) or Notice of Intent to Deny (NOID) to allow the petitioner to establish that it selected the appropriate Standard Occupational Classification code and wage level.

-DHS has essentially made it possible for authorized petitioners to buy H-1B cap-subject spots by letting employers offer higher wages to get a leg up throughout the H1-B process regardless of whether the Department of Labor prevailing wage figure would suggest a lower wage level.
+With this proposed rule, DHS has essentially made it possible for authorized petitioners to buy H-1B cap-subject spots by letting employers offer higher wages to get a leg up throughout the H1-B process regardless of whether the Department of Labor prevailing wage figure would suggest a lower wage level.

 DHS states that USCIS will determine whether a petitioner attempted to circumvent the rule based on a totality of the record.
 DHS declined to provide a list of factors USCIS will consider in such adjudications.
 The burden of proof will be left to the petitioner to show that the new or amended petition is not an attempt to unfairly increase the odds of selection.